Kiprijonas Nezabitauskis: Uprising and exile

 During the anti-Russian Uprising of 1831, Nezabitauskis was rather passive and helped the rebels only when threatened.
 Nevertheless, Russian police decided to confiscate all the property of Nezabitauskis in May 1832 and, fearing an imminent arrest, he fled to Schmalleningken (Smalininkai), then in East Prussia.
-He wrote letters to Yuri Alekseevich Dolgorukov, governor of Vilnius, Bishop Józef Arnulf Giedroyć, and even Frederick William III of Prussia asking for support and clemency.
+He wrote letters to Yuri Alekseevich Dolgorukov, governor of Vilnius, Bishop Juozapas Arnulfas Giedraitis, and even Frederick William III of Prussia asking for support and clemency.
 However, a Russian military court sentenced him to death on 28 April 1834 – mostly because he fled.
 His name was added to a list of those whose sentences could be commuted if they voluntarily turned themselves in.
 Nezabitauskis traveled to Strasbourg where he lived on money received from sympathetic priests who remained in Lithuania.
 In 1844, three priests were sentenced to exile in Kaluga and Ryazan for providing money to Nezabitauskis.

 In 1835, Nezabitauskis received an invitation to become director of a school established by Polish émigrés in Nancy, France (see also: Great Emigration).
 He arrived in January 1836 and worked as director, chaplain, teacher of religion, morality, history, and arithmetic.
 After five weeks of illness, he died in July 1837.